gituliar/fuchsia/README.md

 It will run on most Unix-like operating systems.

 Documentation with more information, installation and usage details is here [4].

+## Publications

+*Fuchsia* has been announced in proceedings of The Loops and Legs Conference 2016, PoS LL2016 (2016) 030, [arXiv:1607.00759](http://arxiv.org/abs/arXiv:1607.00759).
+Since then it is available on-line.
+A complete description of the program has been published in [Comput.
+Phys.
+Commun.](http://www.sciencedirect.com/science/article/pii/S0010465517301340), [arXiv:1701.04269](http://arxiv.org/abs/arXiv:1701.04269).

+If you find *Fuchsia* useful for your research, please, consider to cite both articles.

+## References

   * [1] https://arxiv.org/abs/1304.1806
   * [2] https://arxiv.org/abs/1411.0911